 However, there are numerous bond alternatives investors can consider that still provide fixed-income and lower risk.
 And when used in combination, it's possible to build a diverse portfolio that generates meaningful returns, even with high inflation rates and market downturn.

 Below, you'll find some of our favorite bond investing alternatives that can provide regular income and lower risk.

 1. Real Estate Investment Trusts (REITs)

-Real estate investment trusts (REITs) are the oldest and best-known bond alternative.
-This investment vehicle was created in the 1960s in order to provide regular investors a way to invest in funds that manage a portfolio of properties, which up to that point had been open only to accredited investors.
+Real estate investment trusts (REITs) are one of the most popular bond alternatives.
+This investment vehicle was created in the 1960s to provide regular investors a way to invest in funds that manage a portfolio of properties, which up to that point had been open only to accredited investors.

 |Account Fees||1%/year||1.25%/year||2% annual management fee|

 Options like Fundrise are an excellent alternative to bonds for beginner investors since you only need $10 to invest.
 But you can explore other options, like Streitwise if your goal is dividend income.

 Bonds have historically attracted investors because the provide fixed-income and low risk.
 But when inflation is high and bond yields can't keep up, this fixed-income isn't always worth it.

 However, another bond alternative you can consider is to invest in dividend stocks.
 This strategy takes on more risk than bonds since individual stock investing can be much more volatile than a fixed-income play like bonds.
 But the upside is twofold: you can get higher returns and potentially benefit from shares appreciating.